morph-l2/morph-doc/docs/how-morph-works/decentralized-sequencers/2-morph-staking-system-design.md

 For the reward and slash functionalities, we have 2 contracts:

 - L2 Record Contract: The off-chain data affecting rewards and penalties will be collected and recorded in the L2 Record contract through an Oracle, primarily consisting of rollup data and Block data.
-- L2 Distribute Contract: Sequencers and Delegators will manually claim rewards based on the Record.
+- L2 Distribute Contract: Sequencers and Delegator will manually claim rewards based on the Record.

 ## Governance: